 Some new users do not realise they can use the dispensing computer and dispensing robot to automatically fetch the products off the shelf and bring them to you.
 See the relevant section of the user manual for more info.

 Since Pharmacy Simulator is aimed at student and practicing pharmacists, we do assume a certain level of knowledge about product range/selection.
 If you are unsure what type of product to use for a given patient, try intentionally failing the scenario and reading the feedback scorecard for tips.
 Users are also encouraged to search online references for advice about appropriate product selection.
-We plan to include an in-game web browser for this purpose in the future.
+You can open a web browser by interacting with the dispensing computer.

 We are also considering methods of categorising/tagging products, so it is clearer what they are commonly used for, as a way to better support our novice users.